bmoneill/arena/README.md

 ## Features

-* Simple bookkeeping system
-* Tagging support

-### Bookkeeping

-Blocks are stored in a linked list that is allocated at initialization.
-The maximum number of blocks must be specified upon initialization.
-Freed blocks can then be reused as needed.
+* Bookkeeping: Blocks are stored in a linked list that utilizes memory allocated upon initialization.

-### Tagging

-Each block can have an integer tag which can be used to find blocks with a given tag, and free them if necessary.
+* Tagging: Each block can have an assigned integer tag.
+Tags can be used to find blocks and free them if necessary.

 ## Further Reading